SKU: G007 /

 Spectrum Gentamicin Sulfate, EP is a broad-spectrum antibiotic targeting Gram-positive and Gram-negative bacteria.
 It is effective against several strains of Mycoplasma.
 It also combats certain β-lactam sensitive VRE or vancomycin resistant Enterococcus; a "superbug."

 Microbiology Applications Gentamicin Sulfate is commonly used as a selective agent to select for cells containing the Gentamicin resistance gene, aacj-AaphD or aacC1.
-Gentamicin Sulfate is generall used at a concentration of 10 - 50 µg/mL for eukaryotic cells and 15 µg/ml for prokaryotic cells.
+Gentamicin Sulfate is generally used at a concentration of 10 - 50 µg/mL for eukaryotic cells and 15 µg/ml for prokaryotic cells.

 According to the CDC SOP (DSR-052-04) for Viral Transport Medium (VTM), Gentamicin Sulfate is used at a final concentration of 100 µg/ml.